julien-c/trainer-proposal/README.md

 ```

 1. The Datasets ([`datasets_glue.py`](datasets_glue.py) and [`datasets_lm.py`](datasets_lm.py)) are copy/paste of existing code.
-	- they are currently `torch.data.Dataset`s but we could plug @thomwolf's framework agnostic datasets there.
+	- they are currently `torch.data.Dataset`s but we will plug @thomwolf's framework agnostic datasets there.
-1. The DataProcessors (in [`data_processor.py`](data_processor.py)): they possess one or more `Dataset`s
+1. The DataProcessors (in [`data_processor.py`](data_processor.py)) (name is T.B.D.): they possess one or more `Dataset`s
     and are responsible for batching and pre-processing their samples
     when requested by the training loop.
-	Name is TBD, ideas are welcome.
+	Name is TBD, name ideas are welcome.
 	In this proposal we have two of them:
 	- DataProcessorForSequenceClassification
 	- DataProcessorForLM
 1. The [`trainer.py`](trainer.py) file contains:
 	- `TrainingArgs` (read the docstring there)
 	- the `Trainer` class (currently very partial, see docstring there.)
-1. Finally, two working example scripts: [`run_glue.py`](run_glue.py) and [`run_language_modeling.py`](run_language_modeling.py)
+1. Finally, two working example scripts, to see the final "API" of a full training script: [`run_glue.py`](run_glue.py) and [`run_language_modeling.py`](run_language_modeling.py)

 ## How does this articulate with pytorch-lightning examples

-@srush has refactored a few examples into lightning and there seems to be a significant number of users who are using lightning/contributing other examples.
+@srush has refactored a few of the examples into lightning and there seems to be a fair number of users who are using lightning and contributing other examples.

-We do not want to have only lightning examples though, because
+We do not want to support only lightning examples though, because
-- we support Tensorflow (so we would have the same API in a TFTrainer, or just support TF transparently, like in `Pipeline`s).
+- we support Tensorflow (so we should have about the same API in a `TFTrainer`, or even just support TF transparently, like in `Pipeline`s).
 - Lightning might be overkill or opaque for very simple training loops.

-My thoughts:

-- I was initially going to implement a stub for a `trainer.pl_train(**extra_pl_args)` on this `Trainer` prototype, that would have wrapped the model and its dataloader/etc. in a wrapper child of Pytorch-lightning's LightningModule and then just deferred to Lightning for everything.
-- However, I'm now conflicted because:
-	- the Trainer would not do anything in that case (just proxy and wrap), which is kinda deceptive.
-	- It would then expose a slightly different API than lightning so it kind of obfuscates things for users of lightning.
-(They are used to, and expect, the exact same method names etc. as encouraged by lightning)
+- It's ok to explore different approaches at the same time.

-- So maybe we can just have two different sets of examples, and see what happens "in the wild".
-In all cases, both implementations will be way more compact, because most of the heavy lifting is going to be in the `DataProcessor`s and the `TrainingArgs` above (and of course the datasets) and would be shared.
+**In all cases, this current proposal will also make the pytorch-lightning examples much cleaner and more compact**, because most of the heavy lifting is going to be in the `DataProcessor`s and the `TrainingArgs` above (and the datasets) and will be shared.

-- **Thoughts?**
+## Thoughts?